so1h/so1/readme.txt

 SO1 is simply intended to be a tool for teaching operating systems in the early stages of study of the mattery.
-The compilation (on Windows) and the running on Windows (NTVDM) or on virtual machines (qemu, bochs, DOSBox, ...) as on a real machine (a standard PC) natively using a USB pen drive, are tasks that require few minutes, to through a short sequence of simple steps, which makes SO1 an ideal way to
+The compilation (on Windows) and the running on Windows (NTVDM) or on virtual machines (qemu, bochs, DOSBox, ...) or on a real machine (a standard PC) natively using a USB pen drive, are tasks that require few minutes, to through a short sequence of simple steps, which makes SO1 an ideal way to